sevenleo/npm-pymanager/README.md

 ### Refresh

-Press `r` to refresh the package list:
+Press `r` to force a refresh of the package list:

-- Clears size cache
+- Keeps cached sizes (keyed by scope, name and version — unchanged packages are not remeasured)
 - Re-detects terminal dimensions
 - Reloads package data from npm
 - Re-renders the table with current information

+Without `r`, data is reused automatically and only refetched after an update or when older than the TTL (`NPM_PM_TTL`, default 120s).

-Use this when you've installed/uninstalled packages externally and want to see updated data.
+Use `r` when you've installed/uninstalled packages externally and want to see updated data.

 ---